RedHatInsights/insights-behavioral-spec/features/README.md

 * Filtering by status in recommendations table on cluster view page on Hybrid Cloud Console with five recommendations and one cluster
 * Filtering by status all in recommendations table on cluster view page on Hybrid Cloud Console with five recommendations and one cluster

+## `Insights_Advisor_cluster_version.feature`

+* Displaying Advisor's "Affected clusters" page on Hybrid Cloud Console with at least one recommendation and one cluster should show the cluster version

 ## `customer_notifications.feature`

 * Check that notification service has all the information it needs to work properly